Measurements of Higher-Order Flow Harmonics in Au+Au Collisions at sqrt(s_NN) = 200 GeV

 The sub-event correlations $\left\langle \cos(j[\Phi_n^{A}-\Phi_m^{B}])\right\rangle$ for $n \neq m$ are also of interest.
-Fig. 1(c) confirms the expected correlation between $\Psi_1$ and $\Psi_2$ (due to sidewards flow), as well as that between $\Psi_2$ and $\Psi_4$ \cite{Afanasiev:2009wq}.
-By contrast, Fig. 1(d) shows that there is no significant correlation observed between $\Psi_2$ and $\Psi_3$.
+Figure 1(c) confirms the expected correlation between $\Psi_1$ and $\Psi_2$ (due to sidewards flow), as well as that between $\Psi_2$ and $\Psi_4$~\cite{Afanasiev:2009wq}.
+By contrast, Fig. 1(d) shows that there is no significant correlation observed between $\Psi_2$ and $\Psi_3$, a result which is independent of the detectors used.
 The order $j = 6$ is chosen to account for the $n$-multiplet of directions ($2\pi/n$) of $\Psi_2$ and $\Psi_3$.
 The absence of this correlation suggests that the fluctuations for $\Psi_3$ about $\Psi_2$ are substantial.
-This is well reproduced by Glauber modeling \cite{Nagle:2010zk,Lacey:2010av} and therefore support an initial state fluctuation origin of $\Psi_3$ and $v_3$.
+This is well reproduced by Glauber modeling~\cite{Nagle:2010zk,Lacey:2010av} and therefore supports an initial state fluctuation origin of $\Psi_3$ and $v_3$.
 A small correlation between $\Psi_3$ and $\Psi_1$ is indicated in Fig.~1(d).
-While such a correlation seems to be at odds with the absence of a $\Psi_2 -\Psi_3$ correlation [cf. Fig. 1(d)], we note that $\Psi_1 - \Psi_3$ correlations need not contribute to a residual contribution to $\Psi_2 - \Psi_3$ correlations through $\Psi_1$.
+While such a correlation seems to be at odds with the absence of a $\Psi_2 -\Psi_3$ correlation [Fig. 1(d)], we note that $\Psi_1 - \Psi_3$ correlations need not contribute to a residual contribution to $\Psi_2 - \Psi_3$ correlations through $\Psi_1$.
 That is, $\Psi_1$ could correlate with $\Psi_3$ and $\Psi_2$ in exclusive event classes.
-Comparisons using the PHENIX Zero Degree Calorimeter, which measures the $n$ = 1 spectator neutron event plane \cite{Afanasiev:2009wq} at $|\eta'| > 6.5$ indicate that this correlation has significant $\eta'$-antisymmetry.
+Correlations involving the PHENIX zero-degree calorimeter, which measures the $n$ = 1 spectator neutron event plane~\cite{Afanasiev:2009wq} at $|\eta'| > 6.5$ indicate that this correlation has some degree of $\eta'$-antisymmetry.
 We defer further investigation of these correlation subtleties to future work.